 Step 1: Obtain a UCLA DS-2019 Form

-The UCLA Academic Department that is inviting you is responsible for providing DCISS with the DS-2019 Request Application.
-Once processed, DCISS will provide the DS-2019 form to the UCLA Academic Department.
-You will receive the DS-2019 form from the department.
+The UCLA Academic Department that is inviting you is responsible for providing the Dashew Center with the DS-2019 Request Application.
+Once processed, the Dashew Center will email the DS-2019 form to the exchange visitor and the UCLA Academic Department.

 Step 2: Review your UCLA DS-2019

 Review your biographical information and program dates (item 3) on your UCLA DS-2019 .
-Contact DCISS if there are any errors on the form.
+Contact the Dashew Center if there are any errors on the form.

-Contact DCISS immediately if you are currently in the U.S.
+Contact the Dashew Center immediately if you are currently in the U.S.

 Step 3: Pay the SEVIS I-901 Fee